 - Flat grounds, easy accessibility

-- Often larger pool areas
+- Often larger pool areas — see our rentals with pool

 - More neighbors (still distant)